wzmli/COVID19-Canada/index.md

 This dataset contains daily reported number of positive/negative confirmed cases, presumptive cases, under investigation, and sources.

-Note: We are adding in Hospitalization and ICU data when avaliable.
+New addition: We are adding in Hospitalization, ICU, and Ventilator counts when they are avaliable.

 Data before March 14, 2020 were recovered using the [Way Back Machine](https://archive.org/web/); later data are gathered daily directly from the sites.